Frequently Asked Questions

 You had a long career in newspapers.
 Do you think that helped or hurt your writing?

 A little of both.
 Journalism is all about telling and not showing.
 Fiction is exactly the opposite—show don’t tell.
 I had to retrain myself in some ways.
 On the other hand, newspaper writing is about sitting down at a keyboard and not getting up until the job is done.
-There’s a lot to be said for learning to keep your butt in a chair.
+There’s a lot to be said for learning to keep your rear-end in a chair until you’re done with the day’s work.

-Easy answer – because it has been a central theme in my life.
+Easy answer.
+It has been a central theme in my life.
 I did pass out on one occasion while trying to say my name.
 I did get embarrassed at a fancy restaurant and lose my spaghetti dinner in front of everybody.
 I did keep a thumbtack in my pocket and would jam it into my palm anytime I had to recite or read aloud in class.
 The stuttering in my books is certainly not fiction.
+I am still on that journey.

 Do you still stutter?

-I guess I do, but I don’t pay much attention to it anymore.
+Yes, but I don’t pay much attention to it anymore.
 I like to say that I have found my voice.
-Fluency to me means saying anything you want to say at anytime you want to say it.
-By that definition, I am fluent.
+Fluency to me means saying anything I want to say at any time I want to say it.
+By that definition, I am fluent, although at times I may sound a little out of the ordinary.

 You have said that you don’t think of yourself as a writer of “books for young people.”
 What do you mean by that?

 I consider myself a teller of stories that all ages can enjoy.
 I believe readers can absorb my books at different levels.
 Paperboy discusses Voltaire and the German philosopher Martin Heidegger.
-Copyboy explores Friedrich Nietzsche and Hemingway.
+Copyboy explores Friedrich Nietzsche.
+Manboy brings us around again to Hemingway with a dash of J.D.
+Salinger.

 Your books are set in the late 1950s and 1960s.
 Do you do much research in those time periods?

 Since I essentially “lived” my stories, I count a lot on my memory.
-It intrigues me that I can recall certain days from my childhood like they happened yesterday and I might have trouble telling you what I had for breakfast this morning.
+It intrigues me that I can recall certain days from my younger self like they happened yesterday.

 My neighborhood in Memphis described in Paperboy is accurate down to the block and the names of the streets.
-I did have one reader challenge me on the route number of a Memphis Area Transit Authority bus.
-We agreed to disagree on that one.
+One Memphis reader challenged me on the route number of a Memphis Area Transit Authority bus.
+We agreed to disagree.